illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 ### Version 4.0.0

+* **Syslog prefixes are stripped at index-time for JSON-formatted events**
 > [!IMPORTANT]
-> Due to this change, the serch-time extractions and transforms for version 4.0.0 are incompatible with data indexed by previous versions of the TA.
+> Due to this change, the search-time extractions and transforms for version 4.0.0 are incompatible with data indexed by previous versions of the TA.
 See the [v4.0.0 upgrade steps](#v323-to-v400) above for more detailed instructions for upgrading from an earlier version.

 **New Features**